Izuekeezra/Abujamart/README.md

 - A problem with customer signup date data type
 - A problem with order date data type
 - A problem with the price data type

+Data Cleaning / Preparation / Data Analysis in the initial data preparation phrase we performed the following task

+1. Data Loading and Inspection
+2. Handling Missing Values and duplicates
+3. Data Cleaning and Formatting

 - include some interesting code / features

+ '''sql
+SELECT * FROM table
+WHERE customer = 2;
+'''

 ### Results